Fine art portrait with hummingbird by Kwaak Photography in Georgetown Ontario

 Something that doesn't just show what life looked like… but reminds you what it felt like.

-Film portrait — Wendy in black and white
+Wendy, a film portrait in black and white